emxmalene/INF1002-Lab/README.md

 # INF1002-Lab
-	You may download the "All.zip".py files to access them remotely Cheers
+	You may download the "All.zip".py files to access the past weeks lab codes.
+ 	Cheers